cuteSeagullDev/babylonjs_website_demo_vanilla/README.md

 VanillaJS boilerplate with a custom client-side routing solution and a slider consisting of interactive webgl scenes.

+The technical debt consists of

+main branch is not loading babylonjs script after branch merge. *sigh*

+Then:
-The technical debt consists of better quality glb files, improved page design, and making the routing script more scalable.
+better quality glb files, improved page design, and making the routing script more scalable.